mesosphere/marathon/docs/docs/rest-api/mesosphere/marathon/api/v2/AppsResource_create.md

 `maximumOverCapacity` equal to `0.1` results in a rolling update, replacing 10% of the instances at a time and keeping at least 100% of the app online at any point of time during the upgrade with 10% of additional capacity.

+##### <a name="ipaddress"></a> ipAddress

+`ipAddress` declares that your application will use IP-per-task networking.

+* `groups` (Optional) -
+A group is the name given to a set of logically-related interfaces that are allowed to communicate among themselves.
+Network traffic is allowed between two container interfaces that share at least one network group.
+For example, one might want to create separate groups for isolating dev, testing, qa and prod deployment environments.

+* `labels` (Optional) -
+To tag certain metadata to be used by Isolator/IPAM, e.g., rack, etc.

+* `networkName` (Optional) -
+Name of the network which will be used by Mesos to determine the network that the container joins.
+It is up to Mesos to decide how to interpret this field.
+If `ipAddress` is defined and its `networkName` is not then the value of `networkName` defaults to the value of the `default_network_name` command-line flag (if specified).

 ##### Example